jeffreylanters/unity-entity-component-system/README.md

 // Create a system to take control of your entity's component public class ItemSystem : EntitySystem<ItemSystem, ItemComponent> {

-  // EXAMPLE: Use the InjectedSystem attribute to create a permanent
+  // EXAMPLE: Use the Injected attribute to create a permanent
-  //   reference other systems.
-Can only be used within outer systems.
+  //   reference other systems or services inside systems or services.
-  [InjectedSystem] private InventorySystem inventorySystem;
+  [Injected] private InventorySystem inventorySystem;
+  [Injected] private SpawnService spawnService;

   // Event triggered when the system is initializing public override void OnInitialize () { }